-Steiner’s conception of human nature was exceedingly complex.
-He drew distinctions where there are few if any real difference.
+Steiner’s conception of human nature is exceedingly complex.
+He drew distinctions where there are few if any real differences.
 He attributed various capacities to different “members” of the human being.
 In some instances these capacities are pure fantasy, while in others they are actually just functions of the physical body and, especially, a single physical organ, the brain — or so modern science tells us.
 Most of what Steiner laid out — superimposed on an elaborate cosmological history, and odd descriptions of sleep, death, and memory, among other things — has no basis in ascertainable fact.

 The following quotations may shed a little light.
 I will quote largely from some of Steiner’s earlier works, when he tended to express himself more clearly than he did later on.
 This will not distort things much: His views on these fundamental matters did not change much over time.

 Attempting to make the statements as clear as may be, I have highlighted some key phrases.
 However, most of the statements deal with more than one topic.

 "The body consists of: (1) the actual body, (2) the life-body, (3) the sentient-body.
 The soul consists of: (4) the sentient-soul, (5) the intellectual-soul, (6) the consciousness-soul.
 The spirit consists of: (7) spirit-self, (8) life-spirit, (9) spirit-man.
 In the incarnated human being, 3 and 4, and 6 and 7 unite, flowing into one another.
 Through this fact the nine members appear to have contracted into seven members." — Rudolf Steiner, REINCARNATION AND KARMA (Anthroposophic Press, 1962), essay 2, "How Karma Works", GA 34.